tom-seddon/acorn_mos_disassembly/README.md

 (e.g., on the Master itself), looking at MOS ROM addresses, and so on.
 That's the sort of situation where I've personally most missed having an annotated disassembly.

+(Readable source code is not an initial goal.
+Sorry!)

 The 64tass listing file is relatively easy to read, but not ideal.
 I intend to add a postprocessing step to transform it into something a